Improved information criteria for Bayesian model averaging in lattice field theory: Numerical tests

 In \cref{fig:exp-fixed-n-no-floor}, where there is no noise floor, the BAIC and PPIC perform identically.
 The BPIC shows a preference for smaller $t_{\min}$ cuts due to the extra factor of $d_{\C}$ in its subset selection formula.
 This leads to generally smaller uncertainty but potential for finite-sample bias, which will be more strongly evident below in the presence of additional noise.

 \cref{fig:exp-fixed-n-floor} represents a more challenging noisy-data case study, as the noise floor $\theta(t)$ is typically larger than the last several data points, which is reflected in the large $E_0$ error for fits at large $t_{\rm min}$.
 In this case, the PPIC consistently outperforms the BAIC in its estimation of the parameter mean and the error of this estimate.
 This results from the phenomenon discussed in \cref{subsec:ppic} where, in its use of information from each individual observation, the PPIC is able to penalize models that fail to predict the data and hence give poor parameter estimates.
 The improved error of the PPIC $E_0$ estimate is coupled to this effect as poor models tend to give larger parameter uncertainties.
-It also outperforms the BPIC in terms of finite-$N$ bias; the BPIC often gives much smaller error estimates but often disagrees strongly with the true asymptotic value for $E_0$, due to its overly aggressive penalty for $d_{\C}$.
+The relatively low weight for noisy models at high $t_{\min}$ using PPIC versus BAIC can be seen from the lowest panel in each subfigure, which shows the ratio $\rm{r} \equiv \pr(M_\mu | \yd)_{\PPIC} / \pr(M_\mu | \yd)_{\BAIC}$ of the model weights using PPIC to BAIC.
+The PPIC also outperforms the BPIC in terms of finite-$N$ bias; while the BPIC often gives much smaller error estimates than the other information criteria, this is due to its overly aggressive penalty for $d_{\C}$ which heavily weights a single fit with small $t_{\min}$ as seen in the figure.
+As a result, the BPIC often disagrees strongly with the true asymptotic value for $E_0$.

 In \cref{fig:exp-n-dep}, we repeat the model averaging test with varying sample size $N$, again over $N=40, 80, 160, 320, 640, 1280$, with $\sigma_{\eta}=0.3$ and $\sigma_{\theta}=0$ (top panel) and with $\sigma_{\eta}=0.003$ and $\sigma_{\theta}=10^{-5}$ (bottom panel).
 All model-averaged results based on the tested information criteria agree well with model truth.
 As in \cref{fig:poly-n-dep}, model averaging leads to larger uncertainties compared to the result of fixing a single fit at fixed $t_{\min}$.
 However, the fixed-model approach does not account for systematic error due to model truncation, as $t_{\min}$ must be adjusted as $N\rightarrow\infty$ for the estimate of $E_0$ to remain uncontaminated by higher-energy states.